-Flying to the Basque city of Bilbao in northern Spain, you'll collect your hire car and drive to your city-centre hotel for a one-night stay.
+Whether departing the day before with the overnight ferry or enjoying complimentary airport lounge access with your flight, you'll pick up your hire car on arrival in Bilbao to make your way to your city-centre hotel for a one-night stay.
 As the only luxury accommodation opposite the city's gleaming jewel – the Guggenheim Museum – you'll have all of the city's highlights on your doorstep, with the rest of the day free to explore.
 Wander through its alley-woven old town to find its 14th century cathedral and centuries-old tavernas, or take a walk along the river and climb up the Mallona Stairs for views over the entire city.
 There's also plenty of time to enjoy the superb tapas bars around the central Plaza Nueva.

 Day 2: Calahorra